-Assure that the contractors, suppliers, etc. are properly paid on time; that the work is completed in a timely fashion; and that all documentation (including "record drawings") is properly submitted before final payment is made.
+5. Assure that the contractors, suppliers, etc. are properly paid on time; that the work is completed in a timely fashion; and that all documentation (including "record drawings") is properly submitted before final payment is made.

-Project Completion and Acceptance: Aeronautics staff and an airport representative will conduct final inspections for all pavement preservation projects.
+F. Project Completion and Acceptance: Aeronautics staff and an airport representative will conduct final inspections for all pavement preservation projects.
 No project can be closed with final payment made until Aeronautics Group receives final documents.

+VI.
 ADDITIONAL RESOURCES